 All Certificate in Civic Engagement majors are required to meet with a Certificate advisor to create a Plan of Study.
 This plan must be approved by the faculty committee.
-Plans, and any amendments to them, must be submitted to the Certifcate faculty committee by the student and the Certificate advisor.
+Plans and any amendments to them must be submitted to the Certificate faculty committee by the student and the Certificate advisor.
 Students are strongly encouraged to remain in contact with their Certificate advisor throughout the course of their studies.

 Students must complete the following requirements:

 *Students may substitute a major-departmental internship and/or capstone course if approved.

 Electives: 15 credits of electives of which 9 are required to have a community-based learning component, approved for students by certificate faculty advisor.